pinefoambath/Mars-Rover-Express-App/README.md

-# Mars Rover Express.JS App
+# Mars Rover Express app

 ## What this is
-This ExpressJS app shows you the most recent images that were sent back by NASA's Mars rovers.
+This Express app shows you the most recent images that were sent back by NASA's Mars rovers.
 You can select a rover, and then will see the most recent image it had sent back to Earth.
 The app connects to the NASA API.
 Happy browsing!

 ## How to run this